|Back to Visas and Citizenship||English I 中文|

 Evidence of your English language ability must be submitted at the time you submit your visa application, along with your other supporting documentation.
 It is important that you complete your chosen language test ahead of time.
-To find out more about English language requirements please refer to the ‘How do I prove I have functional English’ FAQ on the official website of the Department of Immigration and Border Protection.
+To find out more about English language requirements please refer to the ‘How do I prove I have functional English’ FAQ on the official website of the Department of Home Affairs.

-No. You will have to pay your visa application fee on the day you submit your visa application at an AVAC.
-Payment should be made in cash at the AVAC.
+No. There is no applicable fee for booking an appointment on the online system.
+You will have to pay your visa application fee on the day you submit your visa application at an AVAC.

 All Subclass 462 Work and Holiday applicants must make an appointment through an online booking system and then submit their application in person at an AVAC.
 Your passport will be required as proof of identity at the time of submitting your application.

 Please refer to the Department of Home Affairs website for global visa processing times: https://www.homeaffairs.gov.au/about/access-accountability/service-standards/global-visa-citizenship-processing-times.
 While most applications are processed within this timeframe, processing may take longer according to your individual circumstances, including if your application is incomplete, or if you are requested to provide further information.

 If you are granted a Work and Holiday visa it will be valid for one year from the date you arrive in Australia.

 In order to be granted a Subclass 462 Working Holiday visa, you must meet the health requirements.

-For more information on the Health Requirement, see: http://www.border.gov.au/Trav/Visa/Heal
+For more information on the Health Requirement, see our website.

-For details of the panel physicians in China see: http://www.border.gov.au/about/contact/offices-locations/china
+For details of the panel physicians in China see this page.

 You should not complete your health examinations if you do not have an appointment to lodge a Subclass 462 Working Holiday visa application as health examination results are generally only valid for a maximum of 12 months.

-Go to the My Health Declarations support page on the website of the Department of Immigration and Border Protection and click on the link provided to start your My Health Declarations form.
+Go to My Health Declarations on the website of the Department of Home Affairs and click on the link provided to start your My Health Declarations form.